+We emphasize that our Theorems~\ref{Shrunken}--\ref{OtherWeyl} apply to alcoves $x$ which lie close to the walls of one of the finite Weyl chamber, including alcoves $x$ which are close to the origin and (for Theorems~\ref{ForwardShift} and~\ref{NonemptyDim}) alcoves $x$ which are not in shrunken Weyl chambers.
+Figure~\ref{fig:x_close_to_walls} gives some examples.

 We also consider the effect of diagram automorphisms $g:\aW \to \aW$.
-We prove that $X_x(b) \neq \emptyset$ if and only if $X_{g(x)}(g(b)) \neq \emptyset$ and that if both are nonempty then their dimensions agree.
+We prove geometrically that $X_x(b) \neq \emptyset$ if and only if $X_{g(x)}(g(b)) \neq \emptyset$, and that if both are nonempty then their dimensions agree.
 This statement will not surprise experts, but since we are able to provide a short constructive proof, we include it in the body of the paper as Theorem~\ref{DiagramSymmetry}.

 All of our techniques rely upon geometric and combinatorial algorithms in the standard apartment of the Bruhat--Tits building associated to $G(F)$.
 This implies that our analysis extends beyond the function field context to the $p$-adic case, which is also sometimes called the mixed characteristic case (compare~\cite{GHN}).
 Denote by $\widehat{\Q}_p^{\mbox{ {ur}}}$ the maximal unramified extension of the field of $p$-adic numbers.
-Then there is an affine Deligne--Lusztig set in $G(\widehat{\Q}_p^{\mbox{ {ur}}})/I$ which is defined analogously to $X_x(b)$; let us denote this $p$-adic affine Deligne--Lusztig set by $X_x(b)_{\Q_p}$.
+In this $p$-adic setting affine Deligne--Lusztig sets in $G(\widehat{\Q}_p^{\mbox{ {ur}}})/I$ are defined analogously to the varieties $X_x(b)$, and are denoted by $X_x(b)_{\Q_p}$.
 Recall Corollary 11.3.5 in \cite{GHKRadlvs} which says that $X_x(b) \neq \emptyset$ if and only if $X_x(b)_{\Q_p} \neq \emptyset$.
-As predicted in \cite{GHKRadlvs}, our results prove that, subject to the formulation of a reasonable notion of the dimension of $X_x(b)_{\Q_p}$, the dimensions of these affine Deligne--Lusztig sets agree.
+As predicted in \cite{GHKRadlvs}, our results prove that, subject to the formulation of a reasonable notion of the dimension of $X_x(b)_{\Q_p}$, the dimension of this affine Deligne--Lusztig set agrees with that of the variety $X_x(b)$ (for the $x, b \in \aW$ that we consider).
 The following result summarizes Definition \ref{def:padic} and Theorem~\ref{T:padic} in the body of the paper, and implies that Theorems~\ref{Shrunken}--\ref{OtherWeyl} all hold in the $p$-adic setting.